michael-wall/groovy-scripts/setMasterPageTemplate/README.md

 - The script is intended for 2024.Q1.x and has been smoke tested with the Publications feature.

 ## Notes ##
+- The script has been tested in a Site with up to 20 Content Pages.
-- Note that the script has not been tested in a Site with a large set of Pages.
+  - The script has not been tested in a Site with a large set of Content Pages.
 Consider updating the script to run in 'batches' if applicable.
-- Note that the 'Blank' Master Page Template usage count includes Utility Pages (2 per Page) as well as the Other Master Page Templates (2 per Template).
+- The 'Blank' Master Page Template usage count includes Utility Pages (2 per Page) as well as the Other Master Page Templates (2 per Template).

 ## Steps to run: ##
 - Update the groupId and masterPageTemplateKey values in the script based on the target environment: